StackStorm/st2-docker/runtime/stackstorm-1ppc/README.md

 ### Notes

-- In `/etc/nginx/nginx.conf` some hostnames are hardcoded and cannot set via environment variables
+- In `/etc/nginx/nginx.conf` some hostnames are hardcoded and cannot set via environment variables, which means those services must be accessible by that hardcoded hostnames (and are configured so by default)
     - `proxy_pass` directive for `st2auth`, `st2api` and `st2stream`
     - `resolver` directive
 - Currently all inter-service connections are done via plain http, which might be a problem in production setup